-- apply critical and analytical skills and methods to the identification and resolution of problems within complex changing social contexts;
+- Apply critical and analytical skills and methods to identify and offer possible solutions to evolving social issues

-- act as informed and critically discriminating participants within the community of scholars, as citizens and in the work force;
+- Act as informed and discriminating participants with peers, and as citizens in the work force

-- be proficient in the use of appropriate modern technologies, such as the computer and other information technology systems, for the acquisition, processing and interpretation of data.
+- Become proficient in the use of appropriate technologies, such as programs and information technology systems to assist with research, processing methods and interpretation of data.